urbit/urbit.org-reloaded/content/using/operations/hosting.md

  - **Backups**: Optional (it costs a little extra, but I have it enabled for peace of mind).

 ## Getting your own domain
 Your own domain will make accessing your Urbit a lot easier (it'll also allow you to secure things with a Let's Encrypt cert).
-Domains are relatively inexpensive and since this guide is about best practices I'm making it a required step.
+Domains are relatively inexpensive and since this guide is about best practices it's a required step.

 There are a lot of domain name registrars you can use, this guide suggests [gandi.net][Gandi].
 From there you can search for and register a domain that you like.